 Step 5: Transplanting Time

-When your stem has developed roots big enough (1-2 cm) to support a potted plant, it’s time to stick the bottom of the cutting into the dirt.
-I always recommend using a well-draining potting soil and a terracotta or clay pot with drain holes to reduce the risk of overwatering and consequent roots rot.
+Once the stem has developed roots big enough (1-2 cm) to support a potted plant, it’s time to stick the bottom of the cutting into the dirt.
+I always recommend using well-draining potting soil and a terracotta or clay pot with drain holes to reduce the risk of overwatering and consequent roots rot.